 The treatment of a nasal fracture depends on the extent of damage to the nose.
 The first measure is to put an ice pack on the swollen nose and to keep the head in a raised position.

+If there is persistent bleeding in the nose (called epistaxis), the physician will attempt to arrest the bleeding with the help of a gauze or a sponge.
 In addition, the physician will make a small cut in the nasal septum to drain out the hematoma or clot in the nose.
 It is sometimes essential to remove the clot to prevent any permanent damage and deformity to the nose.

+In the first few days of the fracture to the nose, the physician may attempt to restore the shape of the nose through nonsurgical means.
 If the fracture is minor, the physician will wait a few days for the swelling to reduce before attempting to reshape the nose and bring the bend to normal.
 Bone fractures need to be examined once the swelling subsides.

-In the first 10 days, a closed reduction procedure that does not involve surgery is used to reshape the nose
+In the first 10 days, a closed reduction procedure that does not involve surgery is used to reshape the nose.

 After 10 days of the injury, a surgical procedure, rhinoplasty or plastic surgery of the nose helps in reshaping the nose.

 Septorhinoplasty is plastic surgery of the nasal septum.

 Antibiotics are administered during treatment to avoid infection.
 The patient should be questioned wth regards to understanding the original shape of the nose and the extent of the change.
 This aids in restoration of the shape of the nose.